MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-tutorial-shape-combine.md

 ![Replace values](media/power-query-tutorial-shape-combine/shapecombine_replacevalues2.png "Replace values")

-Because you're inserting a step, Power Query Editor warns you about the danger of doing so: subsequent steps might cause the query to break.
+Because you're inserting a step, Power Query Editor warns you about the danger of doing so; subsequent steps might cause the query to break.
 You need to be careful and thoughtful here.
 To see how Power Query Editor handles this, go ahead and select **Insert**.

 ![Insert a step](media/power-query-tutorial-shape-combine/shapecombine_insertstep.png "Insert a step")